emuso

 The ultimate goal of learning intervals is that they are one of the musical tools that allow you to manipulate the emotional responses of your listeners, lifting them up, dropping them down.
 When combined with strong phrasing, and feel, you have a lot of power at your finger tips, literally.
 In the next article, I’ll explore some of these aspects.
 Pitch names are unnecessary for the majority of this discussion (today and later), which is a big hint to how widely useful a knowledge of intervals is, when applied.

 So today we use intervals for the purpose of speeding up the process of gaining familiarity with the guitar neck.
-The main goal of this article is to provide you with a set of visual shapes (interval shapes formed by your fingers, and seeable in your mind’s eye) to add to your guitar toolbox.
-These shapes help you reinforce your knowledge of chords and scales, and they generally help you navigate the fretboard without too much pain.
 Their sounds can be recognised with ear training, but this is not needed initially.

 So, with the background set, let’s get going…